jks5464/exercise-app/README.md

 1. To reset the develop database on heroku

 `
-heroku restart -a steer-exercise-app; heroku pg:reset DATABASE --confirm steer-exercise-app steer-exercise-app; heroku run rake db:migrate db:seed steer-exercise-app
+heroku restart -a steer-exercise-app; heroku pg:reset DATABASE --confirm steer-exercise-app -a steer-exercise-app; heroku run rake db:migrate db:seed -a steer-exercise-app
 `

 *Team Members:*